eryk260/2sixty/adr/adr-9999-manual-uploads-data-destination.md

 ## Decision

-Instead of the data from the csv upload being loaded to MIS Schema, Olive will instead change the destination to a GCP bucket.
-This GCP bucket is the same one that Camry is using.
+In addition to the data from the csv upload being loaded to MIS Schema, Olive will also send CSVs to a GCP bucket.
 Datalake will change the source from which it reads manual uploads to be this GCP bucket.

 ## Consequences